-The PPDC is very excited to introduce its new online forum!
-We hope this forum will increase engagement and awareness of available tools to develop and commercialize pediatric devices.
+The PPDC hopes this forum will increase engagement and awareness of available tools to develop and commercialize pediatric devices.

 The PPDC is proud to have an active membership composed of innovators and luminaries with a diverse range of clinical, scienctific, and industry experience.
 Members share the PPDC goal to bring pediatric medical devices to market.

 FDA Commissioner, Scott Gottlieb, recently announced plans to update the FDA's 510(k) pathway for approving new medical devices.
 The new plan emphasizes a need to be less reliant on older predicate technologies, and may publish when an applicant uses a predicate more than 10 years old.